nvim-neorocks/lz.n/README.md

   For example, the following `lazy.nvim` features are **out of scope**:
   - Merging multiple plugin specs for a single plugin (primarily intended for use by Neovim distributions).
-  - `lazy.vim` completely disables and takes over Neovim's built-in loading mechanisms, including adding a plugin's API (`lua`, `autoload`, ...) to the runtimepath.
+  - `lazy.nvim` completely disables and takes over Neovim's built-in loading mechanisms, including adding a plugin's API (`lua`, `autoload`, ...) to the runtimepath.